 We have not manufactured any of the ESP Pharma products and are not familiar with the manufacturing process for these products.
-We have long-term agreements with various third parties to supply the ESP Pharma products.
+We have assumed from ESP Pharma long-term agreements with various third parties to supply the ESP Pharma products.
 If there are supply problems with the third party manufacturers, in particular Cardene IV and Retavase, there may not be sufficient supplies of Cardene IV or Retavase to meet commercial demand, in which case our future results could suffer.

-In addition, reliance on a third-party manufacturer entails risks, including reliance on the third party for regulatory compliance and adhering to the FDA's current Good Manufacturing Practices, or cGMP requirements, the possible breach of the manufacturing agreement by the third party, and the possibility of termination or non-renewal of the agreement by the third party at a time that is costly or inconvenient to us.
+In addition, reliance on a third-party manufacturer entails risks, including reliance on the third party for regulatory compliance and adhering to the FDA's current Good Manufacturing Practices

+(cGMP) requirements, the possible breach of the manufacturing agreement by the third party, and the possibility of termination or non-renewal of the agreement by the third party at a time that is costly or inconvenient to us.
 Failure of the third party manufacturers or us to comply with applicable regulations, including FDA pre-or post-approval inspections and cGMP requirements, could result in sanctions being imposed on us.
 These sanctions could include fines, injunctions, civil penalties, failure of regulatory authorities to grant marketing approval of our products, delay, suspension or withdrawal of approvals, license revocation, product seizures or recalls, operational restrictions and criminal prosecutions, any of which could significantly and adversely affect our business.

-Our profitability will depend in significant part upon the continuing success of ESP Pharma's products.
+Achieving future profitability or sustaining cash flow positive results of operations will depend in significant part upon the continuing success of ESP Pharma's products.

-ESP Pharma was founded in April 2002.
-While ESP Pharma was profitable in 2003 and 2004, it has a short operating history and there can be no assurance that ESP Pharma will be able to sustain profitable results from sales of acquired products.
-PDL has incurred losses since inception and expects to continue to incur losses in the near-term.
-In order for the combined company to achieve our goal to be cash flow positive on a quarterly basis by the fourth quarter of 2005, we will need to achieve continued growth from Cardene IV, IV Busulfex® and Retavase and continued growth in royalties from products licensed by PDL.
+PDL has incurred losses since inception.
+In order for PDL to achieve our goal to be cash flow positive from operations in the fourth quarter of 2005 and sustain positive cash flow thereafter, as currently projected, we will need to achieve continued growth from Cardene IV, IV Busulfex® and Retavase as well as continued growth in royalties from products licensed under PDL intellectual property rights.

-Our product revenues are substantially dependent on a limited number of wholesalers and distribution partners, and such revenues may fluctuate from quarter to quarter based on the buying patterns of these wholesalers and distribution partners.
+Our product revenues are substantially dependent on a limited number of wholesalers and distribution partners, and such revenues may fluctuate from quarter to quarter based on the buying and return patterns of these wholesalers and distribution partners.

-We sell our products primarily to a limited number of national medical and pharmaceutical distributors and wholesalers with distribution centers located throughout the U.S. During the year ended December 31, 2004, revenues from the sales of ESP Pharma products to its three largest U.S. wholesalers totaled approximately 87% of its net revenues.
-Our reliance on a small number of wholesalers and distribution partners could cause revenues to fluctuate from quarter to quarter based on the buying patterns of these wholesalers and distribution partners.
-In addition, as of June 30, 2005, these three U.S. wholesalers represented approximately 90% of ESP Pharma's outstanding accounts receivable.
-If any of these wholesalers or international partners fails to pay on a timely basis or at all, our financial position and results of operations could be materially adversely affected.
+We sell our products primarily to a limited number of national medical and pharmaceutical distributors and wholesalers with distribution centers located throughout the U.S. During the year ended December 31, 2004, revenues from the sales of ESP Pharma products to its three largest U.S. wholesalers totaled approximately 87% of its net product sales.
+Our reliance on a small number of wholesalers and distribution partners could cause revenues to fluctuate from quarter to quarter based on the buying and return patterns of these wholesalers and distribution partners.
+In addition, as of September 30, 2005, these three U.S. wholesalers represented approximately 80% of ESP Pharma's outstanding accounts receivable.
+If any of these wholesalers fails to pay on a timely basis or at all, our financial position and results of operations could be materially adversely affected.